 - A lack of specific goals, a plan and a timeline.

 - Too much uncertainty causes doubts and worries.

 - Unnecessary fights and arguments that ruin the relationship.

 - Travelling to see each other can be expensive, and not everyone has the means to do it as often as they would like or need.

-- Staying in a long-distance relationship for too long has the risk of you losing attachment, romantic feelings, or developing feelings for someone else.
+- Staying in a long-distance relationship for too long has the risk of losing emotional connection.

-Here are a few signs that your long-distance relationship is heading for a break up:
+Here are a few signs that you might be heading for a breakup:

 - Your conversations leave you sad and confused rather than excited and inspired.

 - Lack of physical intimacy leaves you feeling sexually frustrated more often than satisfied.

 - You don’t have a plan for where your long-distance relationship is going and how you will get there.